arp242/goatcounter/README.markdown

 You'll now have a `goatcounter` binary in the current directory.

+The master branch should be reasonably stable.
+You can build/run a specific release by checking out the tag: `git checkout v1.0.0`.

 It's not recommended to use `go get` in GOPATH mode since that will ignore the versions in go.mod.